This section of the Final Questions and Answers complies with Canadian Organic Standards 2026 #

 Can a greenhouse operator take soil from outside and move it into the greenhouse?
 (267)

-Yes, providing the soil has not been exposed to substances prohibited by the Standard for 36-months (See ‘soil’ listing Table 4.2 – column 1).
+Yes, providing the soil has not been exposed to substances prohibited by the Standard for 36-months (See Soil, CAN/CGSB-32.311 Table 4.2 – column 1.

 It depends.
-7.5.2.1 allows for container-grown production with soil.
-A compost and peat moss mixture may not contain the mineral fraction that is required, depending on the compost feedstocks.
-This fraction of the mix needs to contain at least 2% minerals by dry weight or volume.
-This same soil requirements applies to annual seedling production per 5.3.3.
-Compliant soil is not required for early propagule stages before nutrition is necessary.
-(Ref Q&A 204.2).
+7.5.5.1 allows for container-grown production with soil.
+A compost and peat moss mixture may not contain the soil mineral fraction that is required, depending on the compost feedstocks.
+This fraction of the mix needs to contain at least 2% soil minerals by dry weight or volume.
+This same soil requirement applies to seedling and transplant production per Clause 5.3.7, except at first seeding before nutrition is necessary, per Clause 5.3.7 a)..

 Growing media for seedlings #

-No. The growing media for annual seedlings needs to fulfill the requirements of soil as defined in 7.5.2.1 (as referenced by 5.3.3).
+Yes.
+The use of a soilless media without nutrient supplementation is permitted at first seeding only .
+Once nutrition is necessary, the growing media needs to fulfill the requirements of soil as defined in Clause 7.5.5.1 (as referenced by Clause 5.3.7).

-7.5.2.1 describes acceptable soil composition for container systems.
+Clause 7.5.5.1 describes acceptable soil composition for container systems.
 However, layering and cutting propagation techniques may require an initial soilless rooting medium that provides no nutrition to propagated plants (water, moist air, perlite, vermiculite, sand, peat moss).
 Can soilless media be used for cutting and layering plant propagation?
-(204.2) 15 June 2022
+(204.2)

-Plant nutrition must be based on soil as defined in 3.73 and 7.5.2.1 of CAN/CGSB-32.311.
+Plant nutrition must be based on soil as defined in Clauses 3 and 7.5.5.1.
 This nutrition cannot be brought through hydroponic or aeroponic production methods.
-However, when a propagule needs no nutrition (cutting, layering, initial seed sprouting stage), it is possible to use a medium that does not meet criteria of 7.5.2.1 of CAN/CGSB-32.311 as long as it does not contain prohibited substances (see 1.5) and it is composed only of substances listed in Table 4.2 (Column 1) of CAN/CGSB-32.311.
+However, as explained in Clause 5.3.7 a), when a propagule (other than tissue culture or micropropagation) needs no nutrition (cutting, layering, initial seed sprouting stage), it is possible to use a medium that does not meet criteria of Clause 7.5.5.1 as long as it does not contain prohibited substances (see Clause 1.5) and it is composed only of substances listed in Table 4.2 (Column 1) of CAN/CGSB-32.311.

 Use of a prohibited fungicide in greenhouses #